Pat McMahon (baseball)

-Pat McMahon (born May 28, 1953) is a former American college and professional baseball coach who currently works in the New York Yankees' organization.
+Pat McMahon (born May 28, 1953) is an American former college and professional baseball coach who currently works in the New York Yankees' organization.

 Early life

 McMahon grew up in Jacksonville, Florida and attended Bishop Kenny High School.
 During High School he earned nine varsity letters in, baseball, basketball, and football.
 As a senior, he was named earning all-state baseball.
 He was selected in the 18th round of the 1971 Major League Baseball draft by the New York Mets.
 Rather than sign with the Mets McMahon elected to play college baseball at Saint John's River Community College in Palatka, Florida, for two seasons.
 After finishing his JUCO career he played at Stetson University from 1974–1975.
 He graduated with a physical education degree and spent a year as a student assistant coach with the Hatters in 1976.

 Early coaching career

 McMahon's first coaching job after leaving college was as the head coach at Bishop Kenney High School from 1977–1980.
 From there he went on to server stints as an assistant coach at Mississippi State from 1980–1981, Old Dominion University from 1981–1982, and MSU again from 1983–1989.